 Having a worm farm can bring plenty of advantages to your homestead.
-Not only do they help to eliminate food waste, but they also produce organic fertilizer.
+Not only do they help to eliminate food waste by giving you something to do with your food scraps, but they also produce organic fertilizer.

-It is a very efficient way to process organic matter, especially on your homestead.
-We explain the benefits to starting a worm farm along with worm farming supplies you’ll need to make a work farm.
+It is a very efficient way to process organic matter, in your garden or on your homestead.
+We explain the benefits to starting one along with supplies you’ll need to make a homemade work farm.

 Table of Contents